-This AC provides guidance to all persons involved in the aviation industry who are seeking an improved understanding of the process of management of change.
-It explains the concept of management of change primarily in the regulatory context but outside the scope of an SMS and provides guidance for the development of management of change processes and procedures.
+This AC provides guidance to persons involved in the air transport and aerial work sectors seeking an improved understanding of the process of management of change.
+It explains the concept of management of change in the regulatory context outside the scope of an SMS and provides guidance for the development of management of change processes and procedures.
 It will assist organisations to appropriately classify changes and subsequently comply with their regulatory obligations.

-This version of the AC focusses on the requirements in the CASR for Australian air transport and aerial work operators to have management of change processes.
-The AC will be expanded in later versions to support other organisations that require management of change processes.
+This version of the AC focusses on the requirements in the CASR for Australian air transport operators and aerial work operators to have management of change processes.